Ōminato Line

 The Ōminato Line (大湊線, Ōminato-sen) is a railway line operated by East Japan Railway Company (JR East).
 It connects Noheji Station and Ōminato Station on the Shimokita Peninsula in eastern Aomori Prefecture.

+Services

+Some trains operate a through service to/from on the Aoimori Railway Line.
+In addition to local services, the Shimokita rapid service operates on the line.

+As of January 2026, the following services operate every day: